CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 * migration file: 0004_minter.py

 #### 2.2 Modify the EZID settings
-Modify the EZID settings in file `settings/settings.py`:
+Modify the EZID settings in the file `settings/settings.py`:
+* a. back up the current `settings.py` file
-* a. to use the dba account for data model migration
+* b. to use the dba account for data model migration
-* b. to enable the `MINTERS_PATH` setting (remove the comment sign '#')
+* c. to enable the `MINTERS_PATH` setting (remove the comment sign '#')

 ```
 DATABASES = {